-Based on testing data from the 2017-18 school year, North Carolina anticipates exceeding the 1.0 percent cap on alternate assessment participation in Mathematics and English Language Arts (ELA)/Reading at grades 3-8, Math at grade 11, Science at grades 5 and 8, and Science at grade 11 (see Table 1).
-Pursuant to 34 C.F.R. §200.6(c)(4), the North Carolina Department of Public Instruction (NCDPI) will request that the Secretary for the United States Department of Education waive the cap for the relevant subjects for the 2018-19 school year.
+Based on testing data from the 2018-19 school year, North Carolina anticipates exceeding the 1.0 percent cap on alternate assessment participation in English Language Arts (ELA)/Reading and Mathematics at grades 3-8, Math at grade 11, Science at grades 5 and 8, and Science at grade 11 (see Table 1).
+Pursuant to 34 C.F.R. §200.6(c)(4), the NCDPI will request that the Secretary for the United States Department of Education waive the cap for the relevant subjects for the 2020-21 school year.